Best DocuSign Alternative for Small Business in 2026: GoSign vs the Rest

 Start Your Free GoSign Trial Today

-GoSign's Free Forever plan is free to start, free to use, and free to keep — no credit card, no trial period, no envelope limit.
-Create your account, build your first template, and send your first document today.
-If your needs grow to include API access, webhooks, or custom SMTP, GoSign Pro is $499/year flat for your entire team.
+GoSign's Free plan is free to start, free to use, and free to keep — no credit card, no trial period.
+It covers one user and up to 10 documents per month, which is a solid starting point for light signing needs.
+When your volume grows, Unlock ($9/month) adds unlimited envelopes, unlimited users with no per-seat fees, unlimited templates, and bulk send for your entire team.
+If your needs extend to API access, webhooks, or custom SMTP, GoSign Unleash is $25/month (about $249/year) for your entire team.

 There's no risk in starting.
 The only question is how long you want to keep paying DocuSign's per-envelope rates before making the switch.